EXL/2048/doc/NotesClassicMacOS.md

 ## A/UX Notes

-TODO: Desc AUX
-TODO: Desc AUX Dev Tools inbox
-TODO: Use BasiliskII for move files (README)
+I choose for Apple A/UX 3.0 & System Software 7.0.1 development just [vi](https://en.wikipedia.org/wiki/Vi) (v3.9 2/9/83) text editor by Bill Joy and built-in `cc` C language compiler by Apple which is based on Motorola SGS (Software Generation System) suite.
+Then I wrote a simple Makefile for building applications by looking at the source code of the examples that are located in "/mac/src/" directory.
+Unfortunately the C compiler supplied with A/UX is too old and doesn't even support C89 standard, only K&R C. So I had to change the code for old style and K&R C prestandard.
+Standard Apple technologies such as [Macintosh Toolbox](https://en.wikipedia.org/wiki/Macintosh_Toolbox) and [QuickDraw](https://en.wikipedia.org/wiki/QuickDraw) can be used in A/UX system.

+A/UX comes with four types of sessions:

+* X11 (pure X11 session with `xterm` terminal emulator and `twm` window manager)
+* A/UX Finder (32-bit) (native environment, just classic Mac OS System Software 7.0.1 with UNIX integration)
+* A/UX Finder (24-bit) (left for compatibility and allows you to run non 32-bit applications)
+* Console Emulator (like framebuffer console in Linux)

+You can switch between them on the login window: "Special" => "Logout", then "Options" => "Change Session Type..." menu.
+The default password of `root` superuser is empty string.

+To run X11 applications in the A/UX Finder (32-bit) environment A/UX proposed to use the MacX application which is located in "/mac/MacX/" directory.
+This application works in a similar way to modern technologies such as [XWayland](https://en.wikipedia.org/wiki/X.Org_Server#XWayland) and [XQuartz](https://en.wikipedia.org/wiki/XQuartz) programs.

+There are some auxiliary utilities to facilitate interaction between A/UX UNIX environment and classic Mac OS environment:

+* `fcnvt -f -d mac_file unix_file` and `fcnvt -f -s unix_file mac_file` command converts the AppleSingle file (classic Mac OS) to AppleDouble format (A/UX UNIX-like) and split file attributes from data into a separate files started with "%" sign.
+* `rez` and `derez` resource compiler and decompiler.
+* `setfile` utility allows you to set the type and creator sign attributes to files.

+For more details see [2048-AUX/Makefile](../2048-Carbon/2048-AUX/Makefile) build file.

 ### Task List

 1. [x] Port and run X11 version, 2048-Xlib application.
 2. [x] Port and run Toolbox version, 2048-AUX application.
-3. [ ] Add compiler info and version to document.
+3. [x] Add compiler info and version to document.
-4. [ ] Create "old" directory for ported engine, patch file?
+4. [x] Create "old" directory for ported engine to K&R prestandard C language.
-5. [ ] Note about 256 MB RAM on Shoebill command.
+5. [x] Note about 256 MB RAM on Shoebill command.
 6. [x] Compile and test Macintosh Toolbox for A/UX code sample.
-7. [ ] Add links to ReadMe.md files.
+7. [x] Add links to ReadMe.md files.
 8. [x] #ifdef AUX #endif AUX (don't need that).
 9. [x] Check code style on K&R function declarations.
 10. [x] Add some information about `DeRez` utility.
-11. [ ] Add some information about `fcnvt` utility.
+11. [x] Add some information about `fcnvt` utility.
 12. [x] Port and run X11 version, 2048-Xaw application.
 13. [x] Add short offscreen drawing function.
 14. [x] Implement general drawing.
 15. [x] Enable offscreen drawing by default and fix bugs.
 16. [x] Fix bug with colors in offscreen.
 17. [x] Drop background/foreground routines in other versions.
-18. [ ] Fix UNIX file rights.
+18. [x] Fix UNIX file rights.
-19. [ ] Add some note about setting file associations by ResEdit program.
+19. [x] Add some note about setting file associations by ResEdit program.

 ## Mac OS System 6 Notes